-The Ministry of Development Planning and Statistics (MDPS) estimated the total number of people in Qatar was 2,634,234 as of September 2017.
-The 2010 census conducted by the MDPS showed that the population in Qatar in April 2010 was 1,699,435, a 128.4 per cent. increase from the 2004 census population figure of 744,029.
-The 2010 census indicated that 46.9 per cent. of the total population resided in the capital city of Doha, with a further 26.8 per cent. residing in Al Rayyan.
-Non-Qatari nationals, primarily expatriate workers, make up a significant portion of the population in Qatar.
-Over 74.7 per cent. of the total population is economically active according to 2010 census data.
+The Planning and Statistics Authority ("PSA") estimated the total number of people in Qatar was 2.77 million as of January 2020.
+The 2015 census conducted by the Ministry of Development Planning & Statistics

+(which is currently referred to as the PSA) showed that the population in Qatar in 2015 was 2,404,776, a 41.5 per cent. increase from the 2010 census population figure of 1,699,435.
+The 2015 census indicated that 39.8 per cent. of the total population resided in the capital city of Doha, with a further 25.2 per cent. residing in Al Rayyan.
+Non-Qatari nationals, primarily expatriate workers, make up a significant portion of the population in Oatar.